The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: Preliminaries and the geometry of

 \subsection{The Picard group and classes of divisors}

-For our computation it will be crucial to know the Picard group of $\mathcal{H}_{g,n}$, which has been computed in~\cite{Lan23} in a more general setting.
-We report the results here. \begin{theorem}[{\cite[Corollary 5.14]{Lan23}}] Suppose that the ground field $k$ is of characteristic not dividing $2g+2$. \begin{itemize} \item If $g$ is odd, then \/ $\mathrm{Pic}(\mathcal{H}_{g,n})\simeq\mathbb{Z}^{n}\oplus\mathbb{Z}/(8g+4)\mathbb{Z}$. \item If $g$ is even, then \/ $\mathrm{Pic}(\mathcal{H}_{g,n})\simeq\mathbb{Z}^{n}\oplus\mathbb{Z}/(4g+2)\mathbb{Z}$. \end{itemize} Moreover, the torsion part always comes from $\mathcal{H}_{g}$. \end{theorem} For $n\geq3$, it is easy to describe the generators of the Picard group. \begin{proposition}[{\cite[Proposition 5.16]{Lan23}}] Let $n\geq3$ and assume that the characteristic of $k$ does not divide $2g+2$.
+For our computation it will be crucial to know the Picard group of $\cH_{g,n}$, which has been computed in~\cite{Lan23} in a more general setting.
+We report the results here. \begin{theorem}[{\cite[Corollary 5.14]{Lan23}}] Suppose that the ground field $k$ is of characteristic not dividing $2g+2$. \begin{itemize} \item If $g$ is odd, then \/ $\Pic(\cH_{g,n})\simeq\mathbb{Z}^{n}\oplus\mathbb{Z}/(8g+4)\mathbb{Z}$. \item If $g$ is even, then \/ $\Pic(\cH_{g,n})\simeq\mathbb{Z}^{n}\oplus\mathbb{Z}/(4g+2)\mathbb{Z}$. \end{itemize} Moreover, the torsion part always comes from $\cH_{g}$. \end{theorem} For $n\geq3$, it is easy to describe the generators of the Picard group. \begin{proposition}[{\cite[Proposition 5.16]{Lan23}}] Let $n\geq3$ and assume that the characteristic of $k$ does not divide $2g+2$.
 Then

-is a minimal set of generators of $\mathrm{Pic}(\mathcal{H}_{g,n})$.
+is a minimal set of generators of $\Pic(\cH_{g,n})$.
 Moreover,

-is the only relation, regardless of the parity of $g$. \end{proposition} To address the case of $n\leq2$ it is important to compute the classes of $\mathcal{W}_{g,n}^1$ and $\psi_1$ in terms of a fixed base of $\mathrm{Pic}(\mathcal{H}_{g,1})$.
-Recall that the psi class $\psi_i$ is defined as the pullback of the relative differentials of the universal family under the $i$-th section.
-We use the conventions of Theorem 3.2 of~\cite{Lan23}. \begin{lemma}[{\cite[Lemma 5.7]{Lan23}}] Using the conventions of~\cite[Theorem 3.2]{Lan23}, if $g$ is odd then $[\mathcal{W}_{g,1}^1]$ in $\mathrm{Pic}(\mathcal{H}_{g,1})$ corresponds to
+is the only relation, regardless of the parity of $g$. \end{proposition} To address the case of $n\leq2$ it is important to compute the classes of $\cW_{g,n}^1$ and $\psi_1$ in terms of a fixed base of $\Pic(\cH_{g,1})$.
+To choose one such base, we use the conventions of~\cite[Theorem 3.2]{Lan23}, which are summarized in the following Remark.